CSE Academic Advising FAQ

 Beginning in early April, any student who has paid their confirmation fee will have access to the New Student Checklist.
 Please note: access to the checklist may take 2–3 business days after your confirmation fee is received by the University.
 Log in to the checklist using your Internet ID, and you will be able to complete the “Tell Us About Yourself” survey, select an orientation date (If required), and begin placement testing.

-All students should expect a four-year experience when coming to the College of Science and Engineering, despite incoming AP and IB credit.
+CSE curriculum is designed as a four-year experience.
 While AP and IB credit can certainly free up some space in your schedule, it does not guarantee a reduced time to completion given the sequential nature of science and engineering majors.

 The Office of Admissions processes and applies AP, IB, Post-Secondary Enrollment Option (PSEO), College in the Schools (CIS), and other transfer coursework to your University of Minnesota record.
 Please visit their webpage for information on how to submit transcripts and test scores.